Tunisians: Tunisians

+By around the 15th century, the region of modern-day Tunisia had already been almost completely Arabized, establishing Arabs as the demographic majority of the population.

 During the 17th to the 19th centuries, Ifriqiya came under Spanish, then Ottoman rule and hosted Morisco then Italian immigrants from 1609.
-Tunis was officially integrated into the Ottoman Empire as the Eyalet of Tunis (province), eventually including all of the Maghreb except Morocco.
+Tunis was officially integrated into the Ottoman Empire as the Eyalet of Tunis (province), eventually including all of the Maghreb except Morocco and Mauritania.

 Under the Ottoman Empire, the boundaries of the territory inhabited by Tunisians contracted; Ifriqiya lost territory to the west (Constantine) and to the east (Tripoli).
 In the 19th century, the rulers of Tunisia became aware of the ongoing efforts at political and social reform in the Ottoman capital.
 The Bey of Tunis then, by his own lights but informed by the Turkish example, attempted to effect a modernizing reform of institutions and the economy.
 Tunisian international debt grew unmanageable.
 This was the reason or pretext for French forces to establish a Protectorate in 1881.

 A remnant of the centuries of Turkish rule is the presence of a population of Turkish origin, historically the male descendants were referred to as the Kouloughlis.

-French protectorate
+French colonization

 Republic and Revolution

-Independence from France was achieved on March 20, 1956.
+Independence from France was achieved on 20 March 1956.
 The State was established as a constitutional monarchy with the Bey of Tunis, Muhammad VIII al-Amin Bey, as the king of Tunisia.
 In 1957, the Prime Minister Habib Bourguiba abolished the monarchy and firmly established his Neo Destour (New Constitution) party.
 In the 1970s the economy of Tunisia expanded at a very healthy rate.
 Oil was discovered and tourism continued.
 City and countryside populations drew roughly equal in number.
 Yet agricultural problems and urban unemployment led to increased migration to Europe.